smcclab/smc-course/_workshops/10-topologies.md

 performance is, and what you might be able to do to make it more interesting.
-To experiment with this concept, you don't have to use multiple computers/performers in your sketch, you could just create multiple patches in Pd or code blocks in gibber and create a simple 1-minute musical example of how information flows between them.
+To experiment with this concept, you don't have to use multiple computers/performers in your sketch, you could just create multiple patches in Pd or code blocks in Strudel and create a simple 1-minute musical example of how information flows between them.
 If you're thinking of creating visuals as well as music, this week is the time to try out a first prototype.